sanskaru/Reverse-Coding/problems/problem-2/problem_statement.md

 Only give the output for the following input :

 * **input** => 32 14 1 2 6

+In the submissions folder, submit only your output.
+See [here](https://github.com/prateekiiest/Reverse-Coding/issues/3) for guidance.

+Create a pull request and submit.

 Upload your code in the submission folder with appropriated file extention